Flight with disabled controls: Propulsion-controlled flight research

 NASA personnel at Dryden Flight Research Center worked on the design of an aircraft control system using only thrust from its engines.
-The system was first tested on an McDonnell Douglas F-15 Eagle in 1993, piloted by Gordon Fullerton.
+The system was first tested on a McDonnell Douglas F-15 Eagle in 1993, piloted by Gordon Fullerton.
 The system was then applied to a McDonnell Douglas MD-11 airliner, and Fullerton made its first propulsion-controlled landing in August 1995.
 Later flights were made with the center engine at idle speed so the system could be tested using the two wing-mounted engines, simulating the more common airliner layout.